ClementAcher/WebsiteMonitoring/README.md

 #### Main form

 After launching the app, the main form will be displayed.
 This form contains a grid displaying all the websites currently monitored (empty when the app is started) with a few stats.
-The metrics of that grid are updated every 10 seconds.
+The metrics of that grid are updated every 10 seconds except for the hourly metrics that are updated every minute.

 The bottom part of that form contains a scrollable text box that will display all the alerts, an alert being website having its availability going below 80% for the last 2 minutes, or recovering from a previous alert.
+Those alerts are also logged using the logging Python module in the log folder.

+**Note:** Setting the level of logging to DEBUG will also log the network errors!
+This can be set in `monitoring.py`.

 Press `CTRL+X` to open the menu and select **Import websites**.